nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 The following sequence diagram shows how the commands generally works.
-Note that certain commands may slightly different implementation compared to the one below.
+Note that certain commands may have slightly different implementation compared to the one below.

 ![CommandSequenceDiagram](images/CommandSequenceDiagram.png)